Varsity View, Saskatoon: History

 Development was spurred by the establishment of the University of Saskatchewan in 1907.
 The land for the Varsity View neighbourhood was annexed by the city in 1911; it was among the first parcels of land annexed after Saskatoon's incorporation five years earlier.
 The first homeowner was Richard Bottomley, an English real estate developer who was said to have invested $1.5 million in the real estate boom of 1912.
 His house, now referred to as Bottomley House, is a large, Queen Anne Revival style home.
 It was designated a municipal heritage property on April 24, 2006.

 In 1911, the school board purchased the block in which the Albert School would be constructed; it opened in 1912 at 610 Clarence Avenue South.
 It was designed in the Collegiate Gothic style by Scottish architect David Webster, who also designed several similar-looking schools (King George, King Edward, Buena Vista, Westmount, Caswell and Alexandra).
 Besides serving as an educational centre, Albert School played a big role in city sports, especially lacrosse and hockey.
 It was also used for other purposes, such as English classes for large numbers of Ukrainians in 1916.

 According to a 1913 map, the current neighbourhood encompasses a collection of registered subdivisions were originally named University Annex, Bottomley Addition, Varsity Park and College Park (which would be reused to designate another neighbourhood).
 College Drive and Elliott Street were not substantially developed until the late 1920s, while neighbouring Osler Street had to wait for residential construction until the early 1950s.
 The majority of the housing stock was built between 1946 and 1960.
 The oldest homes are located at the neighbourhood's north and west ends, as development progressed from the university campus and Nutana's eastern edge.
 Two more schools, Brunskill and Bishop Murray, opened in the 1950s.

 After more than seventy years, a drop in enrollments brought the closing of Albert School in 1978, after which it served as the centre for l'Ecole Francaise de Saskatoon.
 It became the Albert Community Centre in 1982, sparing it from the wrecking ball.
 It was officially designated a municipal heritage property on October 11, 1983.

 Government and politics

 Varsity View exists within the federal electoral district of Saskatoon—University.
-It is currently represented by Brad Trost of the Conservative Party of Canada, first elected in 2004 and re-elected in 2006, 2008, 2011 and 2015.
+It is currently represented by Corey Tochor of the Conservative Party of Canada, first elected in 2019.

-Provincially, the area is divided by 13th Street and Wiggins Avenue into the constituencies of Saskatoon Nutana and Saskatoon University.
-Saskatoon Nutana is currently represented by Cathy Sproule of the Saskatchewan New Democratic Party since 2011.
-Saskatoon University is currently represented by Eric Olauson of the Saskatchewan Party since 2016.
+Provincially, the area is divided by Temperance St and Clarence Ave N into the constituencies of Saskatoon Nutana and Saskatoon University-Sutherland.
+Saskatoon Nutana encompasses most of the neighbourhood and is currently represented by Erika Ritchie of the Saskatchewan New Democratic Party since 2020.
+Saskatoon University-Sutherland encompasses the area north of Temperance St and east of Clarence Ave N and is currently represented by Tajinder Grewal of the Saskatchewan New Democratic Party since 2024.

 In Saskatoon's non-partisan municipal politics, Varsity View lies within ward 6.
-It is currently represented by Councillor Cynthia Block, first elected in 2016.
+It is currently represented by Councillor Jasmine Parker, first elected in 2024.